mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Defining the reward function with both positive and negative rewards allows us to guide the policy towards actions that lead to good outcomes more quickly, we will explore why this is the case later.

-_TODO: actually explain this point in the optimization section_

 --------------------------------------------------------------------------------

 ## How do we calculate the probability of an action? <a name="action-probability"/>